Iowa Central Community College: Academics

 Iowa Central Community College students can obtain two year degrees in various fields.
 For an Associate of Arts degree, there are more than 50 majors the school offers including accounting, journalism, and social work.
 For an Associate of Applied Science, there are over 30 majors students can choose from such as diesel technology, fire science, and television and radio production.
 Iowa Central also offers other diploma programs including carpentry, culinary arts, industrial mechanics, and more.

 Athletics

+Iowa Central CC competes in the NJCAA in the Iowa Community College Athletic Conference.
 The Tritons have a long history of being successful in athletics.
 Iowa Central boasts 40 national championships across the different sports in which they compete.